News startup Knowhere aims to break through partisan echo chambers

 It’s become a common complaint that social media allows everyone to limit their news consumption to stories that reinforce what they already believe.
 But the team at Knowhere says it’s found a solution: News stories written by machines.

-The idea is that Knowhere’s technology is can eliminate some of the in-built human bias, and also pull from a wide variety of sources and write stories with enormous speed.
+The idea is that Knowhere’s technology can eliminate some of the in-built human bias, and also pull from a wide variety of sources and write stories with enormous speed.
 For controversial and political news, it doesn’t limit itself to one story.
 Instead, it allows you to jump between versions of the story that are written from a left, right or “impartial” perspective.

 “I want to establish a source of record that’s indisputably trustworthy for everyone from across all aisles,” said CEO and Editor-in-Chief Nathaniel Barling.
-“As a Knowhere reader what you are signing up for the turth and the full context around it.”
+“As a Knowhere reader what you are signing up for is the truth and the full context around it.”

 At first, I wondered whether Knowhere might simply deepen the same divisions that it claims to fight.
 Might this approach just reinforce the idea that every piece of news should be interpreted according to our ideological leanings?
 Or that we can dismiss an accurate piece of reporting by, say, The New York Times because The Times has been painted as a liberal paper?